sirrodgepodge/cruddyAuthBlog-react-redux/README.md

     `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 If you don't have Node.js or MongoDB installed, once you have installed Homebrew install them with the following commands in your terminal:
-    brew install node
+    `brew install node`
-    brew install mongodb
+    `brew install mongodb`

-Run the command "mongod" in one terminal window to start running a local instance of MongoDB, then in another terminal window, after you have navigated to inside this cloned git repo, run "npm start" and visit "localhost:3000" in your browser.
+Run the command "mongod" in one terminal window to start running a local instance of MongoDB, then in another terminal window, after you have navigated to inside this cloned git repo, run `npm start`, then visit "localhost:3000" in your browser.